BurcinSayin/ButterflyValley/Public/PlayerWelcome.md

 ## Life Under the Vanguard

 For most citizens, life under the Vanguard is all they have ever known.
-The Vanguard's principles are drilled into children from a young age, and questioning the status quo is heavily discouraged.
-Conformity is rewarded, while dissent is swiftly punished.

-Society is rigidly structured, with each person's role and station determined by the Vanguard.
-Social mobility is rare, and most people are expected to follow in their parents' footsteps.
-The Vanguard's word is law, and their decisions are not to be questioned.

-Yet despite the Vanguard's iron grip, whispers of discontent have begun to surface.
-Rumors circulate of strange occurrences, unexplained events that the Vanguard is quick to suppress.
-Some even dare to dream of a world free from the Vanguard's control.
-But such thoughts are dangerous, for the Vanguard has eyes and ears everywhere.
+The Vanguard's principles of freedom, duty, and social welfare are instilled in children from a young age.
+While individual liberty is valued, it exists within a framework of societal responsibility and adherence to Vanguard ideals.

+The Vanguard encourages citizens to pursue their interests and ambitions, but always with the greater good in mind.
+Freedom of expression is permitted, though there are understood boundaries - constructive criticism is welcomed, but challenges to the fundamental structure of society are discouraged.

+Society is structured to provide opportunities for personal growth and achievement, but always within the context of one's duty to the community.
+Social mobility is possible through hard work and dedication to Vanguard principles.
+The Vanguard's decisions, while open to respectful debate, are ultimately considered to be in the best interest of all.

+Despite the limitations, many citizens find fulfillment in their roles, seeing their work as contributing to a greater purpose.
+The Vanguard's emphasis on social welfare ensures that basic needs are met, allowing individuals to focus on personal development and societal contribution.

+However, there are those who yearn for more.
+Whispers of discontent occasionally surface, with some individuals questioning whether the balance between freedom and control truly serves the people's best interests.
+Such thoughts, while not openly prohibited, are often kept private, as the Vanguard's influence reaches into all aspects of daily life.

 ## Your Unique Situation